mahjestic/JIHL/Application/src/reports/report2.md

 The first helper algorithm will calculate the time it takes for a student to graduate, which will be known as their graduation priority.
 This value is calculated with respect to the current date/quarter and the quarter/year the student is projected to graduate.
-The list of Students will then be sorted by graduation priority; lowest value (i.e. 0) being the highest priority and highest value being the lowest priority.
+The list of objects.Students will then be sorted by graduation priority; lowest value (i.e. 0) being the highest priority and highest value being the lowest priority.
 This way, the students who graduate sooner will be at the beginning of the list and therefore matched to classes sooner when scanning through the list to assign TAs.
 With the help of this algorithm, we can prioritize the matches by a student’s graduation time.